Vitamin B8 (Inositol)

 - Aids in the metabolism of nutrients into energy

 Inositol and choline, though quite different chemically, appear to work synergistically in that they are both essential components of phospholipids, the most important lipids (fats) in plants and animals.
 Together, inositol and choline make what’s known as lecithin.
 Lecithin assists in the absorption of Vitamin B1 (thiamin) and Vitamin A, indirectly making inositol and choline crucial vitamins.

 It has also been observed that inositol increases the effectiveness of Vitamin E, an important anti-oxidant.

 Conditions Related to Inositol Deficiency

 - Polycystic ovary syndrome

 - May help to improve memory in those with Alzheimer’s disease

 When using inositol, it is best to increase dosages slowly and to take in conjunction with choline and other B Vitamins.
 Typical dosages range from 100 mg – 1000 mg, with therapeutic dosages ranging from 10 – 20 grams.

 A dosage of 1000 mg – 3000 mg 1-2/day has been found to be helpful in the treatment of depression.
 Powdered inositol is preferred and makes supplementation very simple as it can be mixed in a glass of purified or filtered water.
-Inositol can be taken with or without food, though it is recommend that it be taken on an empty stomach.
+Inositol can be taken with or without food, though it is recommended that it be taken on an empty stomach.

 Inositol is water-soluble so any excess will be eliminated.
 High intake of inositol has been found to be very well tolerated when dosages are slowly increased.
-As with any therapeutic dosage, minor side effects such as diarrhea may occur at first, and eventually subside.
+As with any therapeutic dosage, minor side effects such as diarrhea may occur at first and eventually subside.